What you do right now will determine what the year will be like for you. These are the 3 things to avoid.

-The school holidays are over, which means it’s time for the entire family to settle into a new routine for the year.
-Whether you’re a working or stay-at-home mum, 2020 has been a year like never before this century.
+Christmas is over and the new year is just beginning, which means it’s time for the entire family to settle into a new routine for the year.
+Whether you’re a working or stay-at-home mum, 2021 has been a year like never before this century (although I suppose 2020 came close).

 Let’s face it: We’re all new to this.
-We barely crossed the start line at the start of 2020 before the course changed direction and the race for many came to an abrupt halt.
 Our routines have been altered, our plans modified, and for the best part of the year, we’ve been frantically trying to keep up with the rules while doing our best to “get on with business”.

 1. Dwell on everything you have to do